sunnysidesounds/ci_build/README.md

 ci_build
 ========

-This sets up Codeigniter by downloading, creating css, javascript and view files.
-So you can be up and running in minutes.
+This sets up Codeigniter by downloading, creating css, javascript and ci view files.
+They allow for less configuration time.
 You can also set it to download jquery's latest as well.

+Note: This is still a work in progress.